RIIWHS202E Enter and Work in Confined Spaces

 Identification

-Participants must provide one form of photo I.D. (e.g. passport, Australian driver’s licence, proof of age card, student card).
+Participants MUST PROVIDE 1 form of government-issued I.D (e.g. passport, Australian driver’s licence, NSW proof of age card) White Card or Certificate of Training.

 STATEMENT OF ATTAINMENT WILL NOT BE ISSUED